Skip to main content

 Recognizing the correlation between drug or alcohol abuse and crime, increasing rehabilitation efforts within the community and the criminal justice system aims to reduce the number of repeat offenders, decrease minor offenders in an overpopulated prison system and fix the problem rather than perpetuate the cycle of crime, according to the National Institute of Health (NIH).
 In addition, treatment in mental health or rehabilitation facilities in lieu of prison time when appropriate has the potential to not only assist the individual but also positively affect families and communities.

-The impact of human services is immense and can help create changes in our society that will make a difference in both the short and long term.
+The impact of this work is immense and can help create changes in our society that will make a difference in both the short and long term.
 Human services workers are a key part of building better communities, and a degree can help you become a part of this growing field.

 Discover more about SNHU's human services bachelor's degree: Find out what courses you'll take, skills you'll learn and how to request information about the program.